Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 • Stackable with other models — can pair with Iris for face enhancement on anime

-• Established baseline — most anime upscale tutorials reference Gaia
+• Established baseline — most anime upscale tutorials reference the Topaz Gaia model

 Cons